According to the regulation, the child must be evaluated at least once during the year.

 The portfolio can be on paper or digital.
 Ask your questions in one of the AQED Facebook groups.
 Several members have experience with the portfolio and can advise you.

 You can send your portfolio in hard copy by mail to the DEM, at your expense.
-You can also email it or drop it off on the ministry's secure platform.
+You can also email it or drop it off on the ministry's secure platform by June 15.

 Depending on the materials or examples you use, an example may combine one or more of the competencies or subjects/disciplines.